Blog

 What is family-centered care in pediatrics?

 Family-centered care in pediatrics is a care philosophy that treats the child's family — not just the child — as the central unit of care.
-It is built on the understanding that parents and siblings are essential partners in the child's health and wellbeing, not simply background observers.
+It is built on the understanding that parents and siblings are essential partners in the child's health and wellbeing.
 In practice, it means clinical decisions are made collaboratively with families, information is shared transparently, families are supported to participate in care at whatever level they choose, and the family's values, culture, and daily life shape how services are delivered.
+The four pillars are dignity and respect, information sharing, participation, and collaboration.

 What are the four pillars of family-centered care?

-The four pillars of family-centered care are: (1) Dignity and Respect — honoring the family's knowledge and values; (2) Information Sharing — providing honest, complete clinical communication; (3) Participation — actively including family members in care decisions and hands-on care; and (4) Collaboration — partnering families and clinicians together in planning and policy rather than operating in silos.
-These four pillars guide every clinical interaction in quality pediatric home care.
+The four pillars of family-centered care are: (1) Dignity and Respect — honoring the family's knowledge and values; (2) Information Sharing — providing honest, complete clinical communication; (3) Participation — actively including family members in care decisions and hands-on care; and (4) Collaboration — partnering families and clinicians together in planning and service delivery rather than operating in silos.
+These four pillars guide every clinical interaction in quality pediatric home care for SW Fort Worth and Burleson TX families.

 How many hours of private duty nursing can my child receive?